gchartier/CompendiaScraper/README.md

 ## About

 This web scraper crawls [PreviewsWorld's New Releases](https://www.previewsWorld.com/NewReleases) page every week for the American comic books that are slated for release in comic shops that week, and parses them into JSON data.
 After the parse is finished, all of the comics are saved into a "Staged Releases" JSON file where they can be manually reviewed for any errors and then committed to a PostgreSQL database with the covers hosted on AWS S3.
+It is used by [Compendia](https://github.com/gchartier/Compendia), as the source of it's data.

 ## How to Use